 After 1945, Tianjin became base to American forces until they pulled in June 1947.
 Communist forces took power in Tianjin on 15 January 1949.
 The end of the 40s, saw the end of the Jewish community.
-Long unable to call places in their memories like Russia or Germany home, they mainly left for places like Israel, Australia and the United States.
+Long unable to call places in their memories like Russia or Germany home, they mainly left for places like Israel, Australia and the US.

-The eventual fate of the long abandoned Synangogue, which has suffered severe damage, remains unknown.
+The eventual fate of the long abandoned synagogue, which has suffered severe damage, remains unknown.
 The Jewish cemetery has also been destroyed but many of the former Jewish residences can still be found throughout the city.

+Despite years of war, earthquakes and rapid urban expansion, the former Jewish presence can still be felt throughout the Jewish ghetto.
 It was a community small in terms of numbers but strong in its commitment to building a life for itself in the throws of turmoil and displacement.

 Photographs and information contributed by Igud Yotzei Sin

 Growing Up In Tientsin – From The Memoirs Of Benjamin Kabuliansky